 Certain statements included in this quarterly report on Form 10-Q which are not statements of historical fact are intended to be, and are hereby identified as, "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such statements include, but are not limited to, statements about future financial and operating results, plans, objectives, expectations and intentions, costs and expenses, outcome of contingencies, financial condition, results of operations, liquidity, cost savings, objectives of management, business strategies, clinical trial timing and plans, the achievement of clinical and commercial milestones, the advancement of our technologies and our products and drug candidates, and other statements that are not historical facts.
 Forward-looking statements can be identified by the use of forward-looking words or phrases such as "anticipate," "believe," "could," "expect, " "intend," "may," "opportunity," "plan," "predict," "potential," "estimate," "should, " "will," "would" or the negative of these terms or other words of similar meaning.
 These statements are based upon the Company's current plans and strategies and reflect the Company's current assessment of the risks and uncertainties related to its business, and are made as of the date of this report.
-The Company cautions readers that forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the actual results, performance or achievements of the Company to be materially different from any future results, performance or achievement expressed or implied by such forward-looking statements.
-Such factors include, among others, the following:
+These statements are inherently subject to known and unknown risks and uncertainties.
+You should read these statements carefully because they discuss our future expectations or state other "forward-looking" information.
+There may be events in the future that we are not able to accurately predict or control and our actual results may differ materially from the expectations we describe in our forward-looking statements.
+Factors that could cause actual results to differ materially from those currently anticipated include the following:

-- potential delays in the timing of and results from clinical trials and studies and the risk that such results will not support marketing approval and commercialization; - potential delays in the timing of any submission to the U.S. Food and Drug Administration (the FDA) and in regulatory approval of products under development; - risks relating to the Company's ability to secure adequate financing on acceptable terms when needed to fund product development and the Company's operations; - risks related to the development of the Company's product portfolio, including clinical trials, regulatory approvals and time and cost to bring to market; - product demand and market acceptance; - some of the Company's products are in development and the Company may fail to successfully commercialize such products; - risks related to intellectual property, including the uncertainty of obtaining intellectual property protections and in enforcing them, the possibility of infringing a third party's intellectual property, and licensing risks; - competition from existing and new competitors including the potential for reduced sales, pressure on pricing and increased spending on marketing; - risks relating to compliance and regulatory matters, including costs and delays resulting from extensive government regulation and reimbursement and coverage under healthcare insurance and regulation; - · risk inherent in doing business on an international level; - the disruption of production at the Company's manufacturing facilities due to raw material shortages, labor shortages and/or physical damage to the Company's facilities; - the Company's reliance on its major customers and risks relating to delays in payment of accounts receivable by major customers; - · the Company's growth strategy; - the costs and other effects of litigation, governmental investigations, legal and administrative cases and proceedings, settlements and investigations; - government contracting risks; - the Company's ability to identify, successfully negotiate and complete suitable acquisitions or other strategic initiatives; and - · the Company's ability to successfully integrate acquired businesses, technologies or products.
+- potential delays in the timing of and results from clinical trials and studies and the risk that such results will not support marketing approval and commercialization; - potential delays in the timing of any submission to the U.S. Food and Drug Administration (the "FDA") and in regulatory approval of products under development; - risks related to our ability to obtain sufficient financing on acceptable terms when needed to fund product development and our operations; - risks related to the development of our product portfolio, including clinical trials, regulatory approvals and time and cost to bring to market; - product demand and market acceptance; - · some of our products are in early stages of development and we may fail to successfully commercialize such products; - · risks related to intellectual property, including the uncertainty of obtaining intellectual property protections and in enforcing them, the possibility of infringing a third party's intellectual property, and licensing risks; - competition from existing and new competitors including the potential for reduced sales, pressure on pricing and increased spending on marketing; - · risks relating to compliance and regulatory matters, including costs and delays resulting from extensive government regulation and reimbursement and coverage under healthcare insurance and regulation; - · risks inherent in doing business on an international level; - the disruption of production at our manufacturing facilities due to raw material shortages, labor shortages and/or physical damage to our facilities; - our reliance on major customers and risks related to delays in payment of accounts receivable by major customers; - · risks related to our growth strategy; - · our continued ability to attract and retain highly skilled and qualified personnel;